Sandmann announces settlement with NBC

 COVINGTON, Ky.
-(FOX19) - Covington Catholic student Nick Sandmann announced in a tweet Friday he’s settled with the Washington Post in one of eight lawsuits he’s filed against media outlets in connection with an incident at the March for Life in Washington D.C. in 2019.
+(FOX19) - Covington Catholic student Nick Sandmann announced in a tweet Friday he’s settled with NBC Universal, one of eight lawsuits against media outlets in connection with an incident at the March for Life in Washington D.C. in 2019.

-Sandmann also initially sued NBC Universal in U.S. District Court in Covington.
-Then, five additional media outlets were sued back in March: Gannett (which owns USA Today and the Cincinnati Enquirer), ABC, CBS, The New York Times and Rolling Stone.
+Sandmann also sued Gannett (which owns USA Today and the Cincinnati Enquirer), ABC, CBS, The New York Times and Rolling Stone.

 The lawsuits are connected to an incident in Jan.
 2019 in Washington, D.C. involving Covington Catholic High School students.
 Videos of that incident garnered national attention.

 The initial video showed the self-identified Sandmann and Nathan Phillips, an indigenous man who was participating in the Indigenous Peoples March.